 USD/JPY Trading Guide: How to Trade “The Gopher”

 USD/JPY, nicknamed “The Gopher,” is the second most traded currency pair after EUR/USD, representing approximately 13% of daily forex volume.
-Known for its unique safe-haven dynamics, strong technical respect, and close correlation with U.S. Treasury yields, USD/JPY offers distinctive trading opportunities for those who understand its characteristics.
+Known for its unique safe-haven dynamics, strong technical respect, and close correlation with U.S. Treasury yields, USD/JPY trading offers distinctive trading opportunities for those who understand its characteristics.

 This comprehensive USD/JPY Trading Guide covers everything needed to trade USD/JPY successfully: its special features, best strategies, optimal trading times, safe-haven behavior, key drivers, and how it differs from EUR/USD and GBP/USD.